BND Hamburger Icon

 Emotions and sounds

-A study at the University of California, Berkeley, identified 13 emotions provoked by different kinds of music.
+A study by the University of California, Berkeley, identified 13 emotions provoked by different kinds of music.
+Consider these emotion-sound combinations when choosing your sound marketing strategy:

 1. Amused: Upbeat, high-pitched songs like “Yakety Sax” and slide whistles